TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Hate the thought of wrapping your trash in a plastic bag that will add to the global plastic waste problem and take hundreds of years to degrade?

 Most trash bags are not very eco-friendly.
-But there are some that are kinder to the planet, without compromising on strength...
+But some are kinder to the planet, without compromising on strength...

 I'm impressed with these bags' strength (even when packed to their 13-gallon capacity).
 With their multilayer strength, they're capable of handling heavy household waste.
 The easy-tie closure ensures convenient use and transportation, while the star-sealed bottom prevents leaks, rips, and tears.